-Nearly 1.5 billion people use Gmail every month—and it's not hard to see why.
-Email remains at the core of many workflows, and Gmail is excellent when it comes to managing emails.
+Billions of people use Gmail every month, and it's not hard to see why.
+Email is the core of many workflows, and Gmail is a really great inbox.
 It's familiar, sure, but it's also powerful, with features like automatic filters.

-And yet there's a lot that Gmail can't do out of the box.
+And yet there's a lot that Gmail can't do—at least not out of the box.
 This is where Gmail add-ons and extensions come in.
 These tools make Gmail even more powerful by adding new features or by connecting other applications.
-Here are some the most powerful Gmail add-ons and extensions out there; consider adding them to your setup.
+Here are some of the best Gmail add-ons and extensions out there.

 Google added a panel to the side of Gmail in the summer of 2018.
 This row of icons is easy to overlook, but you shouldn't.
-Clicking one of these icons opens a sidebar, and this sidebar is where Gmail add-ons live, allowing users to add third-party features to Gmail.
+Clicking one of these icons opens a sidebar, and this sidebar is where Gmail add-ons live.

 By default, there are three icons, all Google applications: Calendar, Tasks, and Keep.
 These aren't really add-ons because they're enabled by default, but we're starting here because they show you what a good Gmail add-on can do.
 Let's start with Google Calendar.
 Click that icon and to see today's appointments in the sidebar, as shown above.
 This is really useful already, right?

 It's hard to overstate how useful this can be, particularly if email is core to your workflow.
-But we don't have to stop with these three applications, because there are plenty of Gmail add-ons you can install.
-To get started simply click the "+" button at the bottom of the sidebar.
+But we don't have to stop with these three apps because there are plenty of Gmail add-ons you can install.
+To get started, simply click the + button at the bottom of the sidebar.

 Stop uploading files to Gmail if they're already on the cloud.
 Dropbox for Gmail and Box for Gmail let you browse and attach files from those two cloud storage services, meaning you can share files or entire folders with just a couple of clicks.
 This is particularly useful if you're using a Chromebook or mobile device, but even on your computer, it's nice to have direct access to your cloud storage.
 It's also possible to save email attachments directly to your cloud storage, saving you the trouble of downloading them only to re-upload so you can send a file in an email.